 - Hours are 8 a.m. until sunset, 365 days a year. - An entrance fee is required. - All plants, animals and park property are protected.
-Collection, destruction or disturbance is prohibited.
 Do not approach alligators, bison or wild horses. - Pets are permitted in designated areas only.
 Pets are not permitted on some trails.
-Pets must be kept on a handheld leash no longer than six feet and well-behaved at all times. - Fireworks and hunting are prohibited in all Florida state parks. - Alcoholic beverage consumption is allowed in designated areas only. - To become a volunteer, please inquire at the ranger station. - For camping information, contact Reserve America at 800-326-3521 or visit ReserveAmerica.com. - Florida state parks are committed to providing all visitors equal access to all facilities and programs.
-If you need assistance to enable your participation, please contact the ranger station.
+Pets must be kept on a leash no longer than 6 feet and well behaved at all times. - · Fireworks and hunting are prohibited. - Alcoholic beverage consumption is allowed in designated areas only. - Become a volunteer.
+Inquire at the ranger station. - For camping information, contact Reserve America at (800) 326-3521 or (866) I CAMP FL or TDD (888) 433-0287 or visit ReserveAmerica. com. - Florida's state parks are committed to providing equal access to all facilities and programs.
+Should you need assistance to enable your participation, please contact the ranger station.